DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-05-01-initial-placement-findings.md

 > “We had a couple of times when a trainee changed placements, I wonder how I would record that?
 I think I would just add another placement I’m guessing and change the previous placement to just 2 weeks?”
 > Round 5 P6 (SCITT)

 We learned that providers’ approach to placements was more varied than we anticipated.
-We assumed that a trainee would have two linear placements and that terminology would be consistent across the ITT market.
+We assumed that a trainee would have two linear placements and that ITT provider terminology would be consistent.
 Neither turned out to be true and our initial designs did not fit with user needs.

 ### Placement terminology